 - Support of client QA/UAT testing and optional parallel processing

-- Final Conversion testing (counts, VCALC, monthly cycle, database checks)
+- Final Conversion testing (counts, monthly cycle, database checks)

-Initial training on navigation and new features takes place in this phase.
+Initial training on navigation and new features takes place around the first conversion.
 Additionally, several variations of testing take place to test the interface cycle.

 Prior to this phase, many tests are conducted by the TAI team.
 During this phase, the client takes on the testing while being supported by TAI.
 Any final changes to the software or database are made at this time.